 1) Define the problem

-2) Research for ideas, insights and inspiration
+2) Research for ideas, insights, and inspiration

 The above processes will lead to idea generation.
 The next steps are up to you.
 For instance, you may gather inspiration from the web.
-Then, you may focus on the brand’s unique selling proposition, the underserved markets and the right kinds of imagery that resonate with the target market.
+Then, you may focus on the brand’s unique selling proposition, the underserved markets, and the right kinds of imagery that resonate with the target market.
 Consider the consistent across the competition’s websites and the interests of the target market.

 Now, you’ll have lots of ideas but are not sure which concepts will work best for the client’s branded site.
-Visual design concepts will become handy the more the developer is immersed to the ideas generated.
+Visual design concepts will become handy the more the developer is immersed in the ideas generated.

 Sometimes, ideas stay on the subconscious before a web designer starts sketching them.
-A designer can come up with several design concepts before choosing the best one which he thinks resonates with the brand and its users the most.
+A designer can come up with several design concepts before choosing the best one, which he thinks resonates with the brand and its users the most.
 The most critical design decisions concern:

 - Color schemes

-From concept to design
+From concept creation to design

-Each of the element is led by abstract wordings that form part of the verbal design concept.
+Each of the elements is led by abstract wordings that form part of the verbal design concept.
 The descriptive terms you’ve jotted down should guide the design since these are things that users want to think and feel.
 These are the experiences website designers and developers are trying to create experiences for the users.

 The next logical step is to create a mockup, which the client usually wants to see.
-A mockup is simply defined as a full-size model of a design.
+A mockup is defined as a full-size model of a design.
 There are three ways to create a mockup.

 1) Pixel perfect